prav10194/Salesforce-basics/Common Errors/README.md

 ```

 2. This page has an error.
 You might just need to refresh it.
-Attempting to reference cross-namespace module <component-name> in c-<component-name>
+Attempting to reference cross-namespace module component-name in c-component-name
 Failing descriptor: {c:tetsApp}

 Follow the steps in this answer - https://ideas.salesforce.com/s/idea/a0B8W00000GdXQ3UAN/use-a-lightning-web-component-from-another-packagenamespace